-I teach courses in ecology and evolution, plant ecology, plant-fungal interactions, conservation biology, restoration ecology, and tropical ecology.
+I teach courses in ecology and evolution, plant ecology, plant-fungal interactions, methods in field ecology, conservation biology, computational biodiversity, restoration ecology, and tropical ecology.

 In both majors and non-majors classes, I emphasize scientific literacy.
 For instance, in conservation biology (a non-majors course), students select an aspect of Hudson Valley ecology to study and feature in a children’s book.
 After consulting with local school children during at least one classroom visit, the college students research their topic then write and illustrate stories that “teach” a concept or topic.
 These are self-published (supported by Bard Center for Civic Engagement) and donated to the classrooms and elementary school library.

 In my 400-level seminar course, I ask students to distill a scientific article into images or cartoons that could be understood by a non-expert.
 (Student work to be showcased here…soon!)